Products

 A/B testing survey results

 Remember that there are more pieces to the puzzle than just statistical significance.
-You’ll have to conduct further research into your data to determine if your results are meaningful and how confident you are in their accuracy.
+You’ll have to conduct further research into your data to determine whether your results are meaningful and how confident you are in their accuracy.
 After all, if your sample size is only 10 people, then even statistical significance may not prove the accuracy and utility of your data.

 Generating data with statistical significance is, ironically, not random.
 You can employ several strategies to enhance the quality of your data and improve your ability to improve statistical significance.

-Cleaning your data before conducting analysis will help to remove outliers, decrease the presence of anomalies, and enhance your confidence level in the data.
+Cleaning your data before conducting analysis will help to remove outliers, decrease the presence of anomalies and enhance your confidence level in the data.

 Here is how you can enhance the quality of your survey responses: